Viruses and fungi are different sets of pathogens that cause diseases.

 However, it can infect one person to another and stay inside for long as long as the immune system eradicates it.

-They can infect almost all the living cells, i.e., plant cells, animal cells, bacteria, algae, and even yeast cells.
+They can infect almost all living cells, i.e., plant cells, animal cells, bacteria, algae, and even yeast cells.

 The viral diseases are so devastating that many towns lost a huge population due to viral pandemics.
 They have spread all over the world by human infections.

-Unlike bacteria and other pathogens, these viruses show sudden outbursts leading to many deaths.
-So they are to be kept under control by the use of vaccines.
+Unlike bacteria and other pathogens, these viruses show sudden outbursts, leading to many deaths.
+So, they are to be kept under control by the use of vaccines.

 A list of viral diseases in humans include